alvaroquintero28/cintel-07/README.md

 Run and publish interactive apps using PyShiny Express and GitHub Pages.

+This is a teaching version of the app written for clarity and understanding.
+To contribute, please fork the repository and submit a pull request.

 ## Data Description

 This app uses the Palmer Penguins dataset which includes three penguin species observed on three islands in the Palmer Archipelago, Antarctica.